rmehta1987/rmehta1987.github.io/_tips/2012-05-25-np-matrix-manip.markdown

 ---
 layout: post
 title: Numpy Matrix Maniupations
+description: Cropping and Padding a Matrx in Numpy
 ---

 Numpy indexing is different than MATLAB and R, and slightly not as intuitive.
 This is just a few things to note down